Boxley Abbey

+The abbey was founded in around 1146 by William of Ypres, leader of King Stephen of England's Flemish mercenaries, and populated by monks from Clairvaux Abbey in Ville-sous-la-Ferté, France.
+In the mid-12th century, it appears that the permanent abbey buildings were constructed, under the abbacy of Thomas, elected in 1152 or 1153.
 In 1171, the then abbot was one of those responsible for the burial of the murdered archbishop of Canterbury, Thomas Becket.
 In 1193 the abbots of Boxley and Robertsbridge journeyed to the continent to search for King Richard I, finally locating him in Bavaria.
 During 1512-13, the abbot appealed to the crown to arrest four of the monks, accusing them of rebelliousness.